lostintransaction/lostintransaction.github.io/_src/posts/2014-04-09-computing-a-bitcoin-address-part-4-wallet-import-format-wif.md

 * private key: `L3S9k3w3gMj2gBUWvPQQTC74giRTjQU3EEXF51f17qQskgJsF7Qe`
 * public address: `1G9dbCmxtbaBQACVgcHWHJgyr8ZNCiVL9j`

-The key is in base-58 so we need convert to hex first.
+The key is in base-58 so we need to first convert it to hex.

 	$ racket
 	Welcome to Racket v6.0.0.3.